dangrossman/daterangepicker/README.md

 `locale`: (object) Allows you to provide localized strings for buttons and labels, and the first day of week for the calendars

-`cb`: (function) A callback function called when the selected start or end date changes; takes two parameters, which are the start and end moment/date objects

 ## License

 This code is made available under the same license as Twitter Bootstrap.
 Moment.js is included in this repository